 Qi Gong Therapy for Neck, Upper Back and Shoulders – Chances are if you are depressed or anxious you will carry tension in these areas.
 These are simple stretching exercises that can be done sitting or standing anywhere throughout the day.

-Please let me know if it helps or if you’ve got any links that you want to recommend to others.
+Please let me know if these help or if you’ve got any links that you want to recommend to others suffering from mental illness.